-Due to COVID-19 and capacity, we are currently not taking new members at this time.
+Due to capacity, we are currently not taking new members at this time.

 The Norwest Thunderdogs Flyball Club takes in a limited number of dogs into its Beginners Program each year, depending on capacity.